twinko-ai/twinkohub/content/en/newsletter/2025-04-20-weekly-newsletter-safety.md

 Pinpoint Predictive's independent fairness certification demonstrates a commitment to responsible AI in the insurance industry.
 This achievement highlights the growing importance of ensuring that AI systems are free from bias and do not perpetuate discriminatory practices.
 It also sets a precedent for other companies to pursue similar certifications to build trust and accountability in their AI applications.
 [Read more →](https://www.prnewswire.com/news-releases/pinpoint-predictive-achieves-independent-fairness-certification-setting-the-standard-for-responsible-ai-in-insurance-302430916.html)

-### Protecting artists’ rights: what responsible AI means for the creative industries
+### Protecting artists' rights: what responsible AI means for the creative industries

 **Date**: 2025-04-16  **Source**: Globalcomment
 The rapid development of AI technologies raises concerns about the protection of artists' rights in the creative industries.
 Responsible AI development requires careful consideration of copyright issues, fair compensation for artists, and the potential for AI to be used to create derivative works without proper attribution.
 This necessitates a collaborative approach involving artists, policymakers, and AI developers to establish clear guidelines and regulations.